MewsSystems/gitbook-distributor-guide/distributor-api-v1/operations.md

 #### Amount <a id="amount"></a>

-An object that represents a structure that holds gross price, net price and tax values.
+An object where name corresponds to ISO code and value represents a structure that holds gross price, net price and tax values.
+Only currencies that the hotel accepts are listed

 ```javascript
 {